KINGARUDA/California-Housing-Dataset---Regressor/README.md

 1. Data Cleaning & Preprocessing
 2. Exploratory Data Analysis (EDA)
 3. Building a Pipeline for Data Transformation and Scaling
-4. Model Training using GridSearchCV
+4. Finding the Best Model and Hyperparameters using GridSearchCV
 5. Evaluation (R² Score)

 ## 📈 Visualizations